How to find out your usage

 x-urlbox-cache-status

 This shows whether the response was served from cache or not.
-If the response was served from cache, it will show HIT
+If the response was served from cache, it will show HIT.
+If the response was not served from cache, it will show MISS.

 x-urlbox-rendered-by